apache/trafficcontrol/docs/source/api/v1/deliveryservices.rst

 	.. versionadded:: 1.3

-:slicePluginBlockSize: An integer that defines the byte block size for the ATS Slice Plugin.
+:rangeSliceBlockSize: An integer that defines the byte block size for the ATS Slice Plugin.
 It can only and must be set if ``rangeRequestHandling`` is set to 3.

 	.. versionadded:: 1.5